cjqian/GoTO/README.md

 	...
 }

+//writes structValidMap.go, which maps each table in the database to the boolean "true,"
+//used to confirm validity of URL func MakeStructValidMap() {
+	...
+}

 //writes structMap.go, which has one function that maps each tableName string
 //to its respective function in structInterface.go` func MakeStructMap() {